yogeshbdeshpande/draft-ietf-scitt-software-use-cases/draft-ietf-scitt-software-use-cases.md

 There is no standardized way to:

 - provide an authenticity proof that can be checked by off-line systems in a simple and uniform fashion
-- enable rich systems, regular systems, and constrained systems to conduct authenticity checks via the same procedure / code base
+- enable high performance, and constrained systems to conduct authenticity checks
-- to verify the authenticity and integrity of software in a fashion that scales from applications such as global open source repositories down to off-line constrained devices
+- verify the authenticity and integrity of software in a fashion that scales

 ## Firmware Delivery to Large Set of Devices